GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 for everything to work.

 Beware that depending on how the scripts are configured (in scripts that refer to this file), not all of these parameters may be used.
-For example, in the Australian PTHA I have used a uniform prior coupling, and ranges for the b-value based on the source type.

 The parameters are: